rancher/elemental-toolkit/docs/dev.md

 ## Build all packages locally

 ```
-make build-full
+make build-all
 ```

-To rebuild packages, and keep the previous runs, use `make rebuild-full` instead.
+To rebuild packages, and keep the previous runs, use `make rebuild-all` instead.

 You might want to build packages running as `root` or define `SUDO="sudo -E"` if you intend to preserve file permissions in the resulting packages (mainly for `xattrs`, and so on).